-Tit le: Handing over p plant or machinery to the control of others in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. handing over p 5.2 Minimise damage and maintain a clean work space. others.
+Titl le: Handing over plant or machinery to the control of others in the workpl r machinery to the control of others in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. handing over p 5.2 Minimise damage and maintain a clean work space. others.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. handing over processing to the state of the 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 contract information to hand over plant or machinery to the control of others to the required 7.1 Demonstrate the following work skills when handing over plant or machinery to the control of others: - liaising, explaining, presenting, demonstrating, instructing, confirming, communicating and assessing. specification.
+6 Complete the the allocated t ime when 6.1 Demonstrate completion of the work within the allocated time. handing over plant or machinery to the control of others.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to hand over plant or machinery to the control of others to the required specification.
+7.1 Demonstrate the following work skills when handing over plant or machinery to the control of others: - liaising, explaining, presenting, demonstrating, instructing, confirming, communicating and assessing.
 7.2 Explain and demonstrate the operation of plant or machinery to given working instructions in order to hand over control to others.
 7.3 Complete and maintain records when handing over plant or machinery to the control of others.
 7.4 Safely use and handle materials, hand tools, portable power tools and ancillary equipment.
 7.5 Safely store the materials, tools and equipment used when handing over plant or machinery to the control of others.

-Title: Handing over plant or machinery to the control of others in the workplace Learning outcome The learner will be a Assessment criteria The learner can: 7 Continued 7.6 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: liaise with customers, hirers, colleagues and end users clearly define the moment of transferred responsibility assess and confirm the condition of plant and machinery confirm the suitability of the handover environmen prepare plant or machinery for explanation and demonstration instruct users and operators in the operation, safet and emergency requirements demonstrate the operation of plant and machinery explain statutory requirements, inspection, maintenance, report of thorough examination, test and certification present and explain documentation: safety literature, operating instructions and operator form complete and register the handover: forms, checklists, confirmation, acceptance and receipt forms explain the availability of technical support, guidance, information, advice, breakdown, call out, guarantees, warranties and replacement communicate in a way that maintains goodwill use hand tools, portable power tools and equipment work at height use access equipment complete and maintain records. nt cy ns 7.7 Describe the needs of other occupations and how to effectively communicate within a team when handing over plant or machinery to the control of others.
-7.8 Describe how to maintain the tools and equipment use when handing over plant or machinery to the control o others.
+Title: Handing over plant or machinery to the control of others in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 7 Continued 7.6 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - liaise with customers, hirers, colleagues and end users - clearly define the moment of transferred responsibility - assess and confirm the condition of plant and machinery - confirm the suitability of the handover environment - prepare plant or machinery for explanation and demonstration - instruct users and operators in the operation, safety and emergency requirements - demonstrate the operation of plant and machinery - explain statutory requirements, inspection, maintenance, report of thorough examination, tests and certification - present and explain documentation: safety literature, operating instructions and operator forms - complete and register the handover: forms, checklists, confirmation, acceptance and receipt forms - explain the availability of technical support, guidance, information, advice, breakdown, call out, guarantees, warranties and replacement - communicate in a way that maintains goodwill - use hand tools, portable power tools and equipment - work at height - use access equipment - complete and maintain records.
+7.7 Describe the needs of other occupations and how to effectively communicate within a team when handing over plant or machinery to the control of others.
+7.8 Describe how to maintain the tools and equipment used when handing over plant or machinery to the control of others.